You Can Avoid Common Mistakes and Spending Unnecessary Legal Fees By Understanding the SBA and Government Certificate of Competency (COC) Process.

-The SBA’s COC Program is governed by the Small Business Act, 15 USC 37(b); 13 CFR 125.5 and FAR Part 19.6.
-A Certificate of Competency is a written document from the Small Business Administration (SBA) to a Government contracting officer (CO) that decides whether the referred small business demonstrates the capability to perform the contract if awarded.
+A Government Certificate of Competency is a written document from the Small Business Administration (SBA) to a Government contracting officer (CO) that decides whether the referred small business demonstrates the capability to perform the contract if awarded.

 The COC certificate allows the apparent successful bidder a legal venue to appeal to the contracting offer’s negative responsibility determination to award it a prime Government contract.

-Protesting the Government Certificate of Competency Referral to the SBA: When filing a bid protest regarding a contracting officer’s SBA certificate of competency referral, there certain landmines that small businesses should be aware of.
+When filing a bid protest regarding a contracting officer’s SBA referral, there are certain landmines that small businesses should be aware of.

 - The concern in COC certificate referral must be an issue of contractor responsibility and not responsiveness to the solicitation requirements.

 - Understand that SBA has exclusive authority to determine the responsibility of a small business.

 - When there is a legitimate concern about contractor responsibility, the government contracting agency has to refer the matter to the SBA.

 Being Non-Responsive to Solicitation Requirements Does Not Require Referal to the SBA